English Literature BA (Hons) – 2020 entry

 Our creative writing pathway offers you the opportunity to gain confidence and expertise in writing in a variety of modes, including prose, poetry and screenplays.
 It will encourage you to apply the critical and theoretical tools you have developed in your English literature modules in order to improve as a creative writer.
 The creative writing modules will also encourage you to reflect upon the ways in which your own creative practice might help you to engage with the texts that you are studying in your other classes.
 Creative writing combines lectures, seminar discussions in which we reflect upon these issues, and workshop sessions in which we produce and discuss our own creative work.

-If you choose to study English Literature with French, German or Spanish, you will gain high-quality language training alongside your literature modules.
+If you choose to study English Literature with French, German or Spanish, you’ll gain high-quality language training alongside your literature modules.
 The two elements of this unique course complement one another, giving you unique insights into language, literature and culture.

 Culture and arts at Surrey

-As a BA English Literature student at Surrey, you’ll be introduced to an exciting and challenging environment that combines conventional teaching with a wide range of opportunities for you to engage with our vibrant research culture and arts activities.
-Our academics produce internationally excellent research and are skilled and dedicated teachers who convey ideas enthusiastically and accessibly.
+As a BA English Literature student at Surrey, you’ll be introduced to an exciting and though-provoking cultural environment.
+We combine conventional teaching with a wide range of opportunities for you to engage with our vibrant research culture and arts activities.
+Our skilled and dedicated academics produce internationally-recognised research, conveying ideas enthusiastically and accessibly.

 We’re also only 35 minutes by train from London, one of the world’s most important cultural centres.
 Outside of your studies and in your own time, you’ll have the opportunity to see plays at the National Theatre, the Barbican and the Globe Theatre, and to watch new films in the major West End cinemas and classic films at the National Film Theatre.